textpotential/aproximatebible/docs/_drafts/trust-based-ai.md

 * how do you handle when your model/system does harm?
 * is there any governance needed for your system?
 * is privacy protected at all stages of the life-cycle
+* where is accountability built into your use and development of AI?
+What about unintended uses?

 ## User-centered